diverso-lab/uvlhub-docs/docs/rosemary_cli/testing/gui_tests.md

 Selenium is a suite of web browser automation tools.
 It provides an easy-to-use interface for interacting with browsers such as Chrome, Firefox and Safari, enabling automated testing, data scraping and other repetitive tasks in web applications.

-## Interface test in local environment
+## Interface testing in local environment

 To perform all interface tests in local environment, use: